1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 15.4.1 You cannot provide, when questioned, contact information for the cardholder in order for Us to carry out security checks;

-15.4.2 the cardholder did not authorise the payment and claims that the Booking is fraudulent;
+15.4.2 the cardholder did not authorise the payment and claims that the Booking is fraudulent; and/or

 15.4.3 We reasonably suspect that the cardholder or passenger is connected to other fraudulent activity.

-Carriage by Us is subject to the rules and limitations relating to liability established by the Convention unless such carriage is not international carriage to which the Convention applies, in which case any other applicable laws shall apply.
+Carriage by Us is conditional upon the rules and limitations relating to liability established by the Convention unless such carriage is not international carriage to which the Convention applies, in which case any other Applicable Law shall apply.

-16.3.
-Passenger death or injury
+16.3 Passenger death or injury